milanaleksic/flowdock-notifier/README.md

 ### ... configure

-Log in to the S3 page and login using your Google credentials.
+Open the index.html which should be in the S3 and login using your Google credentials.
 Configure the application. **Profit**

 ![Control panel screenshot](login_screen.png "Control panel screenshot")